Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     the `toolbox` folder.
 6. Move the Psychtoolbox installer (`DownloadPsychtoolbox`) from the Desktop to the new `toolbox` folder.
-7. If you intend to use the 64-Bit Psychtoolbox for 64-Bit Matlab, you must install the 64-Bit GStreamer SDK from [gstreamer.com][gstreamer-sdk], otherwise Psychtoolbox will not work and the installation will abort.
+7. If you intend to use multi-media functions, you must install the 64-Bit GStreamer-1.0 runtime from [gstreamer.freedesktop.org][gstreamer-sdk].
 8. You also need to install the Microsoft Runtime Libraries for MSVC 2010.
 You can find installers for these at Microsoft’s site beforehand.
 Otherwise when our installer aborted half-ways, follow the instructions it prints to